QuietEvolver/pig-dice-23/README.md

 ## TDD Tests
-Describe Place(placeName, countryName, seasonVisited, notes);

-Test 1: "It should create an object for each place visited that includes the name of the place, country, the season visited, and any notes."
-Code: let testPlace = new Place("Montana", "US", "winter", "EXTREMELY cold, subzero temperatures");
-testPlace;
+Describe getRandomInt();

+Test 1: "It should return a whole positive number between 1 and 6."
+Code: getRandomInt();
-Expected Output:
+Expected Output: [randomly generated number between 1 and 6]
-Place {
-  placeName: "Montana";
-  countryName: "US";
-  seasonVisited: "winter";
-  notes: "EXTREMELY cold, subzero temperatures"
-}

 <!-- New function -->
-Describe Place.prototype.fullDescription()
+Describe GameBoard()

-Test 1: "To print the full description to the console."
+Test 1: "It should add 1 player to the board constructor object."
-Code: let testPlace = new Place("Montana", "US", "winter", "EXTREMELY cold, subzero temperatures");
-testPlace.fullDescription();
+Code:
+let player1 = "Sarah";
+GameBoard(player1);
-Expected Output:
+Expected Output: "Sarah"
-"Montana, US"

 <!-- New function -->
 Describe AllPlaces()